ImagoXV/NanoASV/README.md

 `Results/Phylogeny/ASV.tree` is the FastTree newick format generated full length 16S tree.

-`Results/ASV/` and `Results/Tax/` are intermediate, individual barcode abundance table.
+`Results/ASV/` and `Results/Tax/` are intermediate, individual barcode abundances and taxonomy tables.
 Those files are not meant to be used directly bu are phyloseq basis to produce the `Rdata` formated object.
 Those files are useful only if you have to rebuild the phyloseq object by yourself.
 In any case, they do not hide data that would be absent from nor phyloseq object nor the CSV file.

 # Benchmark